 Most car insurance companies require all licensed drivers living in the same household, especially spouses, to be listed on the policy as drivers.
 This way, the auto insurance company can accurately assess the risk you and your spouse pose as drivers and calculate your premiums accordingly.

 Do I have to add my spouse to my car insurance?

-It is recommended that you do, or you could potentially wind up paying out of pocket for accidents your spouse causes while driving your car.
+You should do it, or you could pay out of pocket for accidents your spouse causes while driving your car.
 If you fail to inform the car insurance company that you are married and don’t add your spouse to your policy, accidents your spouse causes might not be covered.